Efficient in-situ generation of photon-memory entanglement in a nonlinear cavity

 We further describe experimental realizations using existing technologies based on photonic microcavities coupled to ensembles of rare-earth ions doped in a crystalline substrate.
 The proposed system is capable of generating up to 50 MHz Ebits over a range of accessible experimental parameters.
 The high Ebit generation rate is result of a large number of frequency modes within the inhomogeneous linewidth of the memory, and the accurate accounting of entanglement in the strongly driven regime.
 Our proposal is distinct from the DLCZ protocol with its quasi-CW, multimode operation, while it eliminates the loss and mismatch challenges in pair-source based repeater protocols \cite{simon_quantum_2007}.
 Furthermore, the intrinsic tri-partite nature of the entanglement - between two photonic and one memory degrees of freedom - opens future opportunities of generating and distributing multi-partite entanglement over a network for quantum secret sharing \cite{2002PhRvA..65d2310T, Lau:2013wb}, multi-partite teleportation \cite{lian2007continuous}, and distributed sensing \cite{zhuang2018distributed}.

 \textit{Entanglement generation.}- Our entanglement generation process can be modelled as two cavity modes, signal ($\hat{B}_S$) and idler ($\hat{B}_I$), which are spectrally distinct, and which couple independently to a common waveguide with a coupling rate $\kappa$.
 The waveguide frequency mode, that is detuned by $\w$ from the signal (idler) mode frequency, is represented by $\bo_{S\w}$ ($\bo_{I\w}$).
-The signal mode also couples to an atomic ensemble memory with a spectral distribution $\rho(\w)$.
+The signal mode also resonantly couples to an atomic ensemble memory with a spectral distribution $\rho(\w)$ (i.e. the signal cavity frequency coincides with the center of the atomic ensemble inhomogeneous distribution).
 In the rotating frame of the cavity modes the Hamiltonian of the system is

 where $G$ is the collective atom-photon coupling.
-In our protocol the device is driven by a constant intensity pump at the frequency $\omega_p = (\omega_S + \omega_I)/2$ from $t=t_o$ to $t=t_f$, this will induce a parametric drive with strength $\lambda$ in the cavities.
+In our protocol the device is driven by a constant intensity pump at the frequency $\nu_p = (\nu_S + \nu_I)/2$ from $t=t_o$ to $t=t_f$, this will induce a parametric drive with strength $\xi$ in the cavities.
 Generally, atoms with the frequencies within the `strip' $\omega$ to $\omega + d\omega$ are not resolvable if $d\omega$ is much smaller than the resolvable bandwidth $\delta_r \equiv 1/(t_f - t_o)$.
-We consider the ensemble has a wide inhomogeneous broadening $\Gamma \gg \delta_r$, so the atomic excitation within each strip can be represented by the collective bosonic operator $\cd_{M\w}$, and the collective spin-photon coupling of each strip is scaled by $\sqrt{\rho(\omega)}$ \cite{seeSI}.
+We consider the ensemble has a wide inhomogeneous broadening $\Gamma \gg \delta_r$, so the collective atomic excitation within each strip can be represented by the bosonic operator $\cd_{M\w}$, and the collective atom-photon coupling of each strip is scaled by $\sqrt{\rho(\omega)}$ \cite{seeSI}.
 We note that this representation is compatible with holeburning memory protocols such as atomic frequency combs \cite{afzelius_multimode_2009}, in which the comb spacing $\Delta$ cannot be resolved during the pump time, i.e. $\delta_r \gg \Delta$, and the ensemble can be effectively modelled with a modified atomic density.